hannutt/LearnLanguages/README.md

 TRANSLATION OF THE QUESTION INTO THE DESIRED LANGUAGE

 The questions are presented in English by default.
 However, the user can translate the questions by choosing the language they want from the available options.
 Once the language is selected, an English question is sent to the LibreTranslate API using JavaScript's fetch method. as a response, the API returns the translated question and it is displayed in the HTML frontend.
+The program can also converts the translated question from text to speech using the Speech Synthesis API.

 Example image where the user has translated the given question from English to German using the LibreTranslate API